zendframework/zend-problem-details/docs/book/quick-start.md

 composes the `Zend\ProblemDetails\ProblemDetailsResponseFactory` immediately, and inject that service in your middleware.

-As an example, the following catches domain excpetions and uses them to create problem details responses:
+As an example, the following catches domain exceptions and uses them to create problem details responses:

 ```php